mongodb/atlas-sdk-go/docs/docs/DatabaseUsersApi.md

 ## CreateDatabaseUser

-> DatabaseUser CreateDatabaseUser(ctx, groupId, databaseUser DatabaseUser).Execute()
+> CloudDatabaseUser CreateDatabaseUser(ctx, groupId, cloudDatabaseUser CloudDatabaseUser).Execute()

 Create One Database User in One Project